raihanCarder/TaskMaster/README.md

 ## Features

 - Create Lists that store your Todo's
+- Delete lists when you no londer need them!
 - Add your Todo's to your projects with a bunch of info, great for your future self!
 - With localstorage your tasks and projects save!
 - Edit Todo's and change where their located and/or their information
 - Delete Unneeded Todo's to clean up your display!
 - Click on the Todo's to Complete them!
 Great Job!